Xiangyang1984/Pneumo-Typer/README.md

 Pneumo-Typer will perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads, output results as follows:
 * a.
 Serotype.out: a table shows predicted serotype results.
 * b. capsule_genotype.out: a table shows capsule genetype results.
 Notes: the serotype labeled by CapT is the one with the highest number of matching capsule genes (serotype alignment).
 The serotype output by the Pneumo-Typer is further refined against several serotype-specific markers (serotype refinement) based on the initial serotype alignment.
 Therefore, discrepancies may exist between the CapT-labeled serotype and the software-output serotype: the former reflects the capsule gene matching status, while the latter represents the true serotype.
 * c.
-ST_out.txt: a table shows ST results
+ST_out.txt: a table shows ST results.
 * d. cgST_out.txt: a table shows cgST results (Optinal, cgST is not carried out in this example)
 * e.
 Serotype_CapT_ST.out: a table merging of predicted serotype, capsule genetype, and ST/cgST.
-* d. create three maps with the predicted serotype, capsule genetype, ST/cgST information showed
+* f. create three maps with the predicted serotype, capsule genetype, ST/cgST information showed

 	*heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level (Figue 1)